 Films by Meghan Shea

-Take an unforgettable journey with Eslam, Gabo, Shein, and Keira, four children diagnosed with cancer.
+Take an unforgettable journey with four children diagnosed with cancer.
 How I Live follows the children, their families, and their healthcare providers as they confront the realities of living with cancer in Guatemala, El Salvador, Egypt, Myanmar, and Ghana.
+Through their journeys we see the realitites of global health inequities but also the movement underway to give all children access to treatment and a cure for childhood cancer.